AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/030.how-adguard-vpn-protocol-works/docs.en.md

 *   [Disadvantages of popular VPN protocols](#vpn-drawbacks)
 *   [What's great about AdGuard VPN protocol](#adguard-vpn-protocol)

+Our protocol is used by [all AdGuard VPN mobile and desktop applications](https://adguard-vpn.com/en/welcome.html).
+Download any of our products and use it knowing that your data is protected in the most secure way.

 <a id="reasons"></a>

+## Why we developed the AdGuard VPN protocol

 For years, we were concentrating on developing all flavors of ad blocking apps and browser extensions.
 And in 2019 we resolved to develop our own VPN service, seemingly out of nowhere.
 When in reality, there were a few reasons that prompted us to do so.

-* AdGuard mobile apps had <abbr data-title="Normally, two VPN-based mobile apps can't work together: in rare cases on iOS, and never on Android.
-As AdGuard ad blocker apps use local VPN to filter network traffic, using them alongside any VPN app would be out of the question.">compatibility issues</abbr> with VPN apps.
+* AdGuard mobile apps had compatibility issues with VPN apps.
+Normally, two VPN-based mobile apps can't work together: in rare cases on iOS, and never on Android.
+As AdGuard ad blocker apps use local VPN to filter network traffic, using them alongside any VPN app would be out of the question.
 That's why we saw the development of an in-house VPN as the only feasible solution that could guarantee compatibility: after we apply some magic, the two apps are able to work together as one VPN service.
-* Secondly, VPN seemed more than <abbr data-title="Our primary goal is to protect users' privacy, and this is exactly what VPNs are for.">relevant</abbr> to our philosophy and priorities.
+* Secondly, VPN seemed more than relevant to our philosophy and priorities.
+Our primary goal is to protect users' privacy, and this is exactly what VPNs are for.
-* Finally, during years of developing AdGuard software, we have become experts in filtering network traffic.
-This was to allow us to bring in something new instead of becoming another wishy-washy VPN.
+* Finally, over the years of developing AdGuard software, we have become experts in filtering network traffic.
+This allowed us to bring in something new instead of becoming another wishy-washy VPN.

 From the outset, we decided that AdGuard VPN would have one key difference from its competitors — we shall develop and deploy an in-house VPN protocol which would not force users to choose between security and speed.